 Automatic Profile Switching

-iTerm2 can use information it knows about your current path, host name, and user name to change profiles.
+iTerm2 can use information it knows about your current path, host name, user name, and foreground job name to change profiles.
 For example, your window's background color or the terminal's character encoding could change when connecting to different hosts.

 Shell Integration Required